 5. By looking at the clothes, hair styles, and accessories (hats, ruffles, etc.) you can identify the time period that the picture was taken.
 This can help when you have a photograph of people who are not known to you.

 A lot can be learned from looking at your ancestors' photographs.
 Pull some out today, and give it a try!
 You may learn something new about them!
 And, as always, I'm here to help you on your family history journey.
-Click here to see how I can help you further your research!
+Let me know how I can help with your genealogy research!